davidcc73/P4-SFC-SDN/README.md

 username: admin<br/>
 password: admin

-WARNING: Not fully adapted from IPv6 to IPv4.

 #### Connect to InfluxDB

 Go to Connections > Data sources, select InfluxDB and use the default url: http://localhost:8086<br/>